imdanieljiang/Eggcellent/README.md

 # Eggcellent

 A website for a restaurant that specializes in egg dishes.
-The website was created in JavaScript, React.js, and Tailwind CSS.
+The website was created in HTML, JavaScript, React.js, and Tailwind CSS.

 The website is currently deployed on GitHub pages here: https://imdanieljiang.github.io/Eggcellent/